willstepp/writings/joseph-the-son/jts-notes.md

 Wants to speak with Joseph’s father.
 Tells the other boys to get home, he’ll visit them afterwards.

 Punishment work off

+What happens now?
+12-4-2014

+Beth shows Jacob the farm house, outside, the oak tree that has fallen through the roof.
+Tells him the history of the farm, Ken being sick, Will leaving for work in North Dakota.
+Joseph watches from the windows.
+Single.
+Jacob expresses concern how the place is warmed.
+The car.

+Purpose of this scene is to show their poverty, desperate living conditions.
+That Joseph is fatherless.

+Will left last year.
+Had to move in with grandpa when he got sick.
+Water on the brain (Hydrocephalus).
+No money.
+Just a pager number.
+Beth works at Piggly Wiggly.

+THE FIRE THAT JACOB SETS BURNS OUT BEFORE BURNING DOWN THE CHURCH